I purchased my first power tool – a baby miter saw with a 7" blade – six years ago and never looked back.

-Top Shelf DIY offers real, step-by-step advice for women hoping to learn about DIY home renovation.
+Top Shelf DIY offers real, step-by-step advice for those hoping to learn about DIY home renovation.

 Not everyone is blessed with a handy husband (I certainly wasn't - love ya Babe!).
 Or maybe you prefer taking the bull by the horns and would like to learn a whole new set of skills.

-Beyond general craftiness, becoming a DIY handywoman requires a bigger investment of your time but also offers a bigger sense of accomplishment.
+Beyond general craftiness, becoming a handyman or handywoman requires a bigger investment of your time but also offers a bigger sense of accomplishment.

 I provide traditional blog posts in conjunction with video tutorials containing tips and tricks of the trade.
 Think of yourself as an apprentice in my workshop, and I'm just guiding you along in the process.
-I don't consider myself a DIY expert by any means (though I've learned a lot in five years!), so in some ways we'll be learning together.
+I don't consider myself a DIY expert by any means, so in some ways we'll be learning together.

 Before you know it you'll be ripping out trim and watching your husband's head spin, all while giving him a reassuring pat on the back 😀

 A bit about me...

-I started this blogging journey in January 2018 after dealing with undiagnosed postpartum depression.
-My son was over a year old and I was burned out from working nights on an ICU-stepdown unit.
+I started this blogging journey in January 2018 after dealing with postpartum depression.
+My son was a year old and I was burned out from working nights on an ICU-stepdown unit.

 This blog combines my love of cocktails with my love of power tools.

 As a kid, my dad would rope me into staining the deck and painting our cabin outhouse.
 I've always loved projects, but things really took off once my husband and I bought our first home in Denver.

 I was raised in a farming community near Green Bay, Wisconsin, but I've also lived in New York City.
 We now live outside of Atlanta.

 When not blogging, painting, mitering, sewing, grouting, nailing, serging, staining, designing or cleaning the house, I'm chasing after my sweet four-year-old son, Evan, newborn son Will, and chocolate lab, Lucy.